 Remember, if you’re using with a contractor rather than the manufacturer’s specialist team, check they have previous experience working with oak frame structures.
 Usually, they will be able to finish the walls and roof, too.

-Oak Frame Garages and Building Regulations
+Building Regulations for Oak Frame Garages

 Providing the garage does not include accommodation facilities, it’s generally considered to be exempt from Building Regulations.
 “The regs are there to ensure a building is made to achieve an adequate minimum standard of health and safety for those using it,” says James Underwood, an outbuildings and GreenRooms regional design consultant at Oakwrights.
 “The main crux is whether the internal footprint of the garage is above 30m2.
 If it is, Building Regulations are required.”